zypher-game/docs/content/mining/prover/prover.md

 | zkEVM-RISC0 | 4           | Zemeroth          | 195919638            | 783678552 | 30h           | 4448s          |

 ## 1. Build a prover
-Now you need to build a command-line prover program.
+Now you need to build a command-style prover program.

 1. read input file from outside
 2. parses the witness or raw data in the file